Shendi: The Battle of Ismail Kamel Pasha

-In the year 1821, Khedive Muhammad Ali Pasha, the governor of the Ottoman Empire over Egypt, decided to invade Sudan to expand the territory of his kingdom and chase the remnants of the Mamluks who overthrew their rule in Egypt in 1820 AD and defeated them, then reached Shendi in November 1822 on his way to Sennar, the capital of the Funj.
-Ismail Pasha Kamel entered into negotiations with King Nimr, The King of Shendi.
-And history records that the young Ismail dealt a severe offense to Al-Mak when he asked him with arrogance to provide him with large numbers of livestock, slaves and female slaves, saying to him: “Like the one standing next to you,” and pointing with his finger towards the small daughter of Al-Mak standing next to her father.
-An attempt to kill the Pasha, but the assistant of the king who was next to him, beckoned to him to wait until the time was right to respond to the insult.
-Al-Mak Nimr held firm, pretended to acquiesce, and invited the Pasha and his followers to a big feast, during which the place of celebration was surrounded by weeds and dry fodder and surrounded by the king's supporters.
-It was set on fire and the Pasha died of suffocation or burn, in some accounts, along with large numbers of his guards and servants, while all those who tried to escape from the flames of fire were killed.
+In 1820, Khedive Muhammad Ali Pasha, the governor of the Ottoman Egypt, decided to invade Sudan to expand the territory of his kingdom and chase the remnants of the Mamluks who had fled Egypt.
+His forces reached Shendi in November 1822 on his way to Sennar, capital of the Funj Sultanate.
+Ismail Pasha Kamel entered into negotiations with Mek Nimr, ruler of Shendi.
+History records that Ismail dealt a severe offense to Al-Mak when he asked him with arrogance to provide him with large numbers of livestock, slaves and female slaves, saying to him: "Like the one standing next to you," and pointing with his finger towards the small daughter of Al-Mak standing next to her father.
+Nimr attempted to kill the Pasha, but the assistant of the king who was next to him, beckoned to him to wait until the time was right to respond to the insult.
+Mak Nimr held firm, pretended to acquiesce, and invited the Pasha and his followers to a feast, during which the place of celebration was surrounded by weeds and dry fodder and surrounded by the king's supporters.
+It was set on fire and the Pasha died in the fire, in some accounts, along with large numbers of his guards and servants, while all those who tried to escape from the flames of fire were killed.